karmada-io/karmada/README.md

 ```

 #### 2. Create PropagationPolicy that will propagate nginx to member cluster
-Then, we need create a policy to drive the deployment to our member cluster.
+Then, we need create a [propagation policy](samples/nginx/propagationpolicy.yaml) to drive the deployment to our member cluster.
 ```
 # kubectl create -f samples/nginx/propagationpolicy.yaml
 ```